githubromanovsky/Monitoring/README.md

-# Unsuccessful ping sends a message to Telegram
+# Unsuccessful answer an icmp request and sends a message to Telegram

 The Script works on Linux.
 You need to add this script to cron